 Here are some pros and cons of each platform:

 As a fast-growing ad platform, Walmart Connect allows advertisers to reach a range of customers on a global scale and places their PPC ads in front of millions of shoppers in innovative ways.
+If you are currently running PPC ads for your brand or clients, this PPC dashboard template can save you 45hrs/week on reporting.

 Here are four ways Walmart Connect can grow your eCommerce business through programmatic ad campaigns: